 7. Museum of London Docklands

-The original Museum of London closed for a big move at the end of 2022, but you can still visit the Docklands branch in East London.
+The original Museum of London closed for a big move and will reopen in 2026.
+Until then, you can still visit the Docklands branch in east London.
 This museum gives a great look at London’s history, major events, and cultural touchpoints.

 8. Smaller Museums: London Mithraeum, Sir John Soane’s Museum, and the Wallace Collection

-When you only expect a short rain shower, or you just need an indoor break, these smaller museums provide big returns for an hour or so of your time.
+When you only expect a short rain shower these smaller museums provide big returns for an hour or so of your time.

 Where else but London would you find a complete Roman temple under a bank building?
 The London Mithraeum is just that and provides a firsthand look at the temple ruins and artifacts from the area.

-Sir John Soane’s Museum is the personal collection and former home of this 19th Century architect.
-Expect an artist’s eye for capturing light amidst art and items collected over his lifetime.
+Sir John Soane’s Museum is the personal collection and former home of a 19th Century architect.
+Expect an artist’s eye for capturing light amidst art and oddities collected over his lifetime.
 You’ll feel as though you’ve walked into an eccentric cabinet of curiosities.

 The Wallace Collection is housed in a townhouse (truly a mansion by London standards) and holds treasured art pieces and a staggering amount of decorative weaponry.
 The elaborately decorated rooms make you feel as if you have stepped into your incredibly posh relative’s home.